janetuk/eapol_test/README.md

 Build instructions can be found here: https://wiki.geant.org/display/H2eduroam/Testing+with+eapol_test

-A binary download (signed by Jisc) can be found here: https://www.dropbox.com/s/9nmw4r7b5jr263d/eapol_test.exe?dl=1
+A binary download (signed by Jisc) can be found under the releases or here: https://www.dropbox.com/s/9nmw4r7b5jr263d/eapol_test.exe?dl=1